 If you are thinking about pregnancy, you should check that you are up to date on all your vaccinations, particularly those that are live, weakened viral vaccines, such as the measles-mumps-rubella (MMR) and chickenpox vaccines.
 These recommendations are important for two reasons.
 First, these four viruses can be particularly harmful to developing fetuses.
-Those infected with measles, mumps, rubella or chickenpox during pregnancy can deliver babies with defects resulting from the infection.
+Women infected with measles, mumps, rubella or chickenpox during pregnancy can deliver babies with defects resulting from the infection.
 Second, although the risk is theoretical at best, the fact that the vaccine viruses replicate has led officials to recommend against giving these vaccines during pregnancy if possible.
-During an outbreak, pregnant people may be advised to get vaccinated because the risk to the baby if an infection occurs is greater than the risk of being vaccinated.
-However, if immunized before becoming pregnant, this situation will never be realized.
+During an outbreak, pregnant women may be advised to get vaccinated because the risk to the baby if the woman is infected is greater than the risk of being vaccinated.
+However, if women ensure they are immunized before becoming pregnant, this situation will never be realized.